 Our mission is to promote healthier individuals, improve academic achievement and enrich the lives of the youth in the Southeast Texas community by providing positive youth engagement programs and community service involvement activities!
 Our vision is to educate the youth in our community with age and developmentally appropriate knowledge and skills that will not only impact and enrich their lives but the lives of everyone around them!

 Our home office is located in China, Texas.
-Our programs are conducted at schools, day cares, churches and other youth organizations in China, Nome, Sour Lake and other Southeast Texas communities.
+Our programs are conducted at community centers, libraries, schools, day cares, churches and other youth organizations in China, Nome, Sour Lake and other Southeast Texas communities.
 To have a program conducted at your location, please contact our office during business hours (Monday through Thursday from 9am to 3pm).

 Call/text (409) 679-7367